-Creatine is probably the most popular supplement in the fitness community.
-It shows a strong evidence and can help you both building muscle and mantaining it.
-However, there are still some uncertainties regarding its use.
+Creatine is the most popular sport supplement in the market.
+It's safe, cheap, and effective.
 In this post; what's the best time to take creatine?

-In this meta-analysis done with over 700 participants, the researchers found an increase in muscle strength in both upper and lower limbs on the group supplementing with creatine (study)
+In this meta-analysis done with over 700 participants, there was an increase in muscle strength in both upper and lower limbs on the group supplementing with creatine (study)

-In this review investigating the use of creatine to prevent muscle loss caused by inmobilization, it was found a significant difference on the muscle mass preserved of the supplementation group when compared to the placebo (study).
-However, the evidence regarding this topic is scarce, and we'll have to wait for more strong evidence to back it up consistently.
+In this review, there was a significant difference on the muscle mass preserved of the supplementation group when compared to the placebo (study).

 - Creatine is a safe and effective supplement